• Skip to primary navigation

 Ingredients for Fried Potatoes and Onions

-First off, the potatoes you use are important.
+First off, the type of potato you use is important.
 Yukon golds are the perfect potato for this dish.

-Russets are not recommended because they have a lot more starch and when cooked they start to get really soft and flake apart.
-That’s why they are great for mashing or au gratin.
+Russets are not recommended because they have a lot more starch, and when cooked, they start to get soft and flake apart.
+That’s why they are great for mashing or Au Gratin.

 Next, in order to get a crispy exterior and creamy middle, start with pretty hefty slabs of potatoes.